sethjamesofficial/moto-gp-rss/README.md

 $ php artisan rss:read
 ```

-Within the application, alt-clicking on any of the stories will display a button to view the article.
+The application itself can be accessed at localhost port 80.
+Within the application, alt-clicking on any of the stories within a channel will display a button to view the article.
 Alt clicking again will dismiss this button.